Sravan2804/Car-Counter-YOLO/README.md

-# Car Counter YOLO
-A Python project that uses YOLOv8 for real-time vehicle detection and counting via camera or a video.

-# 🚗 Real-Time Vehicle Counter using YOLOv8, OpenCV & SORT
+# 🚗 Car Counter using YOLOv8

-> ⚡ A robust, real-time vehicle detection, tracking, and counting system built with YOLOv8, OpenCV, and the SORT algorithm.
-Designed for traffic surveillance, smart city analytics, and intelligent transportation systems.
+A real-time car counting system powered by YOLOv8 and OpenCV.
+This project detects and counts vehicles in traffic surveillance videos, making it a practical solution for smart city applications such as traffic monitoring, vehicle analytics, and transport optimization.

 ---